MaL-R/RWP/README.md

 cd RWP
 pyenv local RWPenv
 ```
 The package Tkinter is necessary for the manual classification task and runs on C. As pyenv only manages python dependencies, it proved to be complex to install.
-However, as a last possibility it would be possible to use the system Python.
+However, as a last possibility using the system Python would be an option.

 ### Setting up the environment with anaconda